openvinotoolkit/model_server/docs/mediapipe.md

 Documentation on handling tags inside OVMS calculators is placed [here](https://github.com/openvinotoolkit/mediapipe/blob/237bf3bf23c4d7b7e38eb92b4a3b6d540d83421b/mediapipe/calculators/ovms/calculators.md).

 ## Configuration files <a name="configuration-files"></a>
-MediaPipe pipelines configuration is to be placed in the same json file like the [models config file](starting_server.md).
+MediaPipe servables configuration is to be placed in the same json file like the [models config file](starting_server.md).
 While models are defined in section `model_config_list`, graphs are configured in the `mediapipe_config_list` section.